Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/api.benchling.utils.write_entity.md

     - Returns the id of benchling_sdk.models.Blob

 ###  Notes
-- The file type is necessary to upload to benchling which is guessed using the mimetypes package.
+- The file type is necessary to upload to benchling which is guessed based on the blob_name using
+- the mimetypes package.

 ##  `function` create_assay_results_from_dataframe